 A smile is that facial expression characterized by an upward curving of the corners of the mouth and indicating pleasure or amusement.
 It is one form of exercise that actually feels good to do.
 More often than not it is contagious and a fitting phrase when taking photographs.

 I got to work.
 I used a black background and yellow font to pay homage to a 1970's logo who also wanted you to be happy.
-The font is dedicated to my mom.
+The font is dedicated to my mom(mom's typewriter).
 This is my little way of thanking her for always being a positive figure when times were a little harder.
 I used capital letters and a period.
 This is referred to as "yelling" in the texting community.
 We all must yell when we feel strongly about something.
+Right Dad?
 The initials are my copyright.

 The stickers are small enough to put anywhere.
 They're bold enough to get my message across.
 This simple piece of my art can be shown anywhere there is a clean surface.
 The really cool part of it is how many times that sticker will be viewed and hopefully make someone SMILE.
 The message is a positive one and one I'm proud of.
-I know this will not end world grumpiness, ungratefulness and the use of frowns, but my hope is to add some positivity into this world.
-It's working!
+I know this will not end world grumpiness, ungratefulness and the use of frowns, but my hope is to add some positivity into this world and it's working!
 The stickers have been a huge success and I've sent them all over the world.
 We also have been selling apparel with the SMILE. logo.
 Visit our store, online store, Strawberry Alley Ale Works, Old Glory Distilling Co., Riverside Bicycle Shop or Run-A-Muck Outfitters.
 This journey has been overwhelming and amazing!
 Thank you and remember to SMILE.